Lanzarote, Spain

 THINGS TO DO

-Being a tourist destination, there is lots to do on the island.
+Being a tourist destination, there is a lot to do on the island.
 Many people who stay often confine themselves to their holiday resorts – but they are missing out on much.

 There are of course beaches to visit but it is a land where tourism, art and nature combine.
 Take a bit of time to venture afield and you will find cactus gardens, volcanic landscapes and villages to explore.